EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Aki.
 StanCon in Finland end of August 2018 or 2019?
 Which year?

+Sean.
+Simplifying release and submodule update processes (maybe no one cares, but want to check).

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._